MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 #### Pauli Operators ####

-The <xref:microsoft.quantum.primitive.x> operation implements the Pauli $X$ operator.
+The <xref:microsoft.quantum.intrinsic.x> operation implements the Pauli $X$ operator.
 This is sometimes also known as the `NOT` gate.
 It has signature `(Qubit => Unit : Adjoint, Controlled)`.
 It corresponds to the single-qubit unitary: